Hay'at Tahrir al-Sham

 The formation of HTS was followed by a string of assassinations of its supporters.
-In response, HTS launched a successful crackdown on Al-Qaeda loyalists, which cemented its power in Idlib.
+In response, HTS launched a successful crackdown on al-Qaeda loyalists, which cemented its power in Idlib.
 HTS then pursued a "Syrianisation" programme, focused on establishing a stable civilian administration that provides services and connects to humanitarian organizations in addition to maintaining law and order.
 Tahrir al-Sham's strategy was based on expanding its territorial control in Syria, establishing governance and mobilising popular support.
 In 2017, HTS permitted Turkish troops to patrol North-West Syria as part of a ceasefire brokered through the Astana negotiations.
-Its policies brought it into conflict with Hurras al-Din, Al-Qaeda's Syrian wing, including militarily.
+Its policies brought it into conflict with Hurras al-Din, al-Qaeda's Syrian wing, including militarily.
 HTS had an estimated 6,000–15,000 members in 2022.

-From 2017 to 2024, HTS gave allegiance to the Syrian Salvation Government (SSG), which was an alternative government of the Syrian opposition in the Idlib Governorate.
+From 2017 to 2024, HTS gave allegiance to the Syrian Salvation Government (SSG), which served as its civilian administration in Idlib Governorate.
 While the organisation officially adhered to the Salafi school, the High Council of Fatwa of the Syrian Salvation Government – to which it is religiously beholden – consisted of ulema from Ash'arite and Sufi traditions as well.
 In its legal system and educational curriculum, HTS implemented Shafi'ite thought and taught the importance of the four classical Sunni madhahib (schools of law) in Islamic jurisprudence.

-From 2021 to 2024, HTS was the most powerful military faction within the Syrian opposition. Τhe organisation was designated a terrorist group by United Nations Security Council Resolution 2254, which classified the group's precursor, Al-Nusra Front.
+From 2021 to 2024, HTS was the most powerful military faction within the Syrian opposition. Τhe organisation was designated a terrorist group by United Nations Security Council Resolution 2254, which classified the group's precursor, Jabhat al-Nusra.
 After the fall of Damascus in December 2024, the SSG was replaced by the Syrian transitional government.
 On 29 January 2025, at the Syrian Revolution Victory Conference held in Damascus, Hassan Abdul Ghani, spokesperson for the Military Operations Command, announced the dissolution of HTS and several armed factions and declared that they would become part of "state institutions".

-In July and October 2025, respectively, the United States and the United Kingdom revoked their foreign terrorist organization designation for Hay'at Tahrir al-Sham.
+Throughout 2025 and 2026, a number of countries revoked their designations of HTS as a terrorist organization, including the United States, UK, Canada, and Japan.
+The UN Security Council and European Union also lifted sanctions on the organization.